Picking the right online broker can be a difficult task.

 If you are looking to trade some a stock that is out of your budget, Robinhood has you covered with its Fractional Shares feature.

-Instead of committing money for a full stock, you can buy portions of companies for as much as you desire.
+Instead of committing money for a full stock, you can buy portions of companies for as much as you desire, starting at just $1.
 This means broader diversification possibilities with less money, a golden rule of successful investing.

 Those who are patient with their investments and often have money sitting around in their account may find this to be a very rewarding feature!